drupalcommerce/commerce-docs/v2/orders/order-processing.rst

 .. image:: ../images/applying_coupons_to_order.png

-If we already have promotions running, this will automatically be reflected in the item pricing and the overall order total.
+If you already have promotions running, this will automatically be reflected in the item pricing and the overall order total.

 Saving an Order
 ---------------

-Now that we've added all the order details, let's save the order.
+Now that you've added all the order details, let's save the order.
 We also have the option of saving this new order to our cart.
 This will automatically add the products in this order to our shopping cart so we can complete the checkout by going to ``/cart``.

 .. image:: ../images/save_order_to_cart.png

 Now, click to view the order.
-Notice that a discount has been automatically applied to the order total as we had a "20% Off" promotion running store-wide.
+Notice that a discount has been automatically applied to the order total as there was a "20% Off" promotion running store-wide.
 Also, notice that the order is currently in "Draft" state.

 .. image:: ../images/promotion_applied_to_order.png